 At the moment we can do counselling on the phone, online or 'Walk and Talk'.

-I can offer short-term or long-term counselling depending on your needs.
+I can offer short-term or open-ended counselling depending on your needs.
 Either way, we will regularly review our work together so that you get the best from your sessions to understand yourself better, explore feelings or make changes in your life.
 It will be at your pace.

 Please phone, email or text me with no obligation.
 I look forward to meeting you when you feel ready to take the next steps in your journey to a better, happier, more fulfilled self.